 “Before I came here, when I didn’t’ think about things as much as I do now, I occasionally had the feeling that I didn’t belong to Mumsie, Pim and Margot and that I would always be an outsider.
 I sometimes went around for six months at a time pretending I was an orphan.” – page 167

 I read a teenage version of Diary of Anne Frank’s but reading the unedited version offers far more new insights and reflections to me.
 The adults and children were all cooped up in the small space and it was inevitable that everyone would get into each other’s nerves and Anne has captured the frustrations and strife vividly but it is also interesting to read with fresh eyes the development of a caring and love relationship between Anne and Peter.

-Anne received her diary on her 13th birthday (12 June 1942), then she went into hiding.
-The diary ends suddenly on 1 August 1944.
+Anne received her diary on her 13th birthday (12 June 1942), immediately after that she went into hiding.
+The diary ended suddenly on 1 August 1944.
 Throughout the two years in hiding, I spot a subtle change in her writing.
 Depressed surely, despondent and more anger and resentments towards the end.
 Through it all, Anne was hopeful.
-At times, it took me forever to finish the book, because it can sound like endless complaints and whinging.
+At times, it took me forever to finish the book, because it can sound like endless complaining and whinging.
 There are funny parts in between and when Anne wrote from the heart, it struck a chord that touches hearts.